 Honestly, the best recommendation I can give for this area is that it is a UNESCO World Heritage Site for a reason.
 If you want to catch some old windmills in action, there is no better place (come at me Zaanse Schans).

 So, those were our favourite scenic bike paths in the Netherlands, but we want to hear about yours!
-What’s your favourite place to bike?
-Let us know in the comments below.
+Tell us where your favourite spots to bike are in the comments.

 Feature Image: Emma Brown/Supplied.

 Editor’s Note: This article was originally published in May 2020, and was fully updated in November 2020 for your reading pleasure.